JamesWoolfenden/terraform-aws-ssm-bastion/README.md

 ## Introduction

-For bastions, store ssh key in SSM
+For bastions, store ssh key in SSM.

 ## Usage